Woman sitting in grass reading a book

 Where is the largest botanical garden in South Dakota?

 Sitting on the prettiest quarter section of Brookings, McCrory Gardens is South Dakota’s largest botanical garden with 40 acres of arboretum dedicated as the South Dakota State Arboretum.
-Development of the gardens began in t he 1960s by a fellow named S.A.
+Development of the gardens began in the 1960s by a fellow named S.A.
 McCrory who headed the horticulture department at SDSU.
 Since then the gardens continue to grow and blossom through the seasons.

 Looking for a unique piece of information to tell people about your travels to Brookings?

-In 1954, downtown Brookings turned on its first fluorescent street lights, ultimately changing the nightlife scene forever.
+In 1954, Downtown Brookings turned on its first fluorescent street lights, ultimately changing the nightlife scene forever.
 Happy hour became a little more happy when friends could meet into the wee hours of the night under a new found light.

 What can you tell me about South Dakota State University?